alphagov/government-service-design-manual/service-manual/operations/uptime-and-availability.md

 limited to on or off.
 Individual components could be designed to fall back to minimal functions.
 A read-only mode could be introduced where information can be looked at but not changed.
-If your service is reliant on a third-party service, it could queue information for later processing if that service were to become unavailable.
+If your service is reliant on a third-party service, you could queue information for later processing if that service were to become unavailable.

 Remeber to build in redundancy and avoid single points of failure.
 You can avoid the problem of a web server failing by having more than one